Territorial evolution of Poland: 1002–1025

-1050
+1039–1076

 The first Piast monarchy collapsed after the death of Bolesław's son – king Mieszko II in 1034.
 Deprived of a government, Poland was ravaged by an anti-feudal and pagan rebellion, and in 1039 by the forces of King Bretislav of Bohemia.
 The country suffered territorial losses, and the functioning of the Gniezno archdiocese was disrupted.

+According to various sources, either in 1042 or 1044 Poland lost Brześć to the Kyivan Rus'.

 After returning from exile in 1039, Duke Casimir I (1016–1058), properly known as the Restorer, rebuilt the Polish monarchy and the country's territorial integrity through several military campaigns: in 1047, Masovia was taken back from Miecław, and in 1050 Silesia from the Czechs.
 Casimir was aided by the recent adversaries of Poland, the Holy Roman Empire and Kievan Rus, both of whom disliked the chaos in Poland.
 Casimir's son Bolesław II the Generous managed to restore most of the country's strength and influence and was able to crown himself king in 1076.
-In 1079 there was an anti-Bolesław conspiracy or conflict that involved the Bishop of Cracow.
+By 1076 Bolesław II recaptured Brześć.
+In 1079 there was an anti-Bolesław conspiracy or conflict that involved the Bishop of Kraków.
 Bolesław had Bishop Stanislaus of Szczepanów executed; subsequently Bolesław was forced to abdicate the Polish throne because of the pressure from the Catholic Church and the pro-imperial faction of the nobility.
 The rule over Poland passed into the hands of his younger brother Władysław Herman.